-- Cost of Attendance (COA) - = Total Need
+Cost of Attendance (COA)

+- Estimated family Contribution (EFC) - = Total Need

 Cost of attendance for students enrolled in less than half-time will only include tuition and fees, books and supplies and educational transportation costs.
-Click here for the 13-14 COA chart.
+Please see the appendix for the 15-16 COA chart.